mgravell/simplsockets/SimplPipelines/part3.md

 }
 ```

-This code has two paths; it can be the request/response scenario, or ot can be an out-of-band response message with no request.
+This code has two paths; it can be the request/response scenario, or it can be an out-of-band response message with no request.
 So; if we *have* a non-zero `messageId`, we check (synchronized) in our `_awaitingResponses` dictionary to see if we have a message awaiting completion.
 If we do, we use `TrySetResult` to complete the task (after exiting the `lock`), giving it a lease with the data from the message.
 Otherwise, we check whether the `MessageReceived` event is subscribed, and invoke that similarly.
 In both cases, the use of `?.` here means that we don't populate a leased array if nobody is listening.
 It will be the receiver's job to ensure the lease is disposed, as only they can know the lifetime.

 ## Service, please